387coding-dotcom/ATM-Project/Readme.md

 # ATM Management System

-A simple **terminal-based ATM Management System** developed in Java.
+A simple **terminal-based ATM Management System** developed in Python.
 The project demonstrates the basic working of an ATM through a command-line interface.

 ## 📌 About the Project